Copy Desk

 The Copy Desk is provides Member newspaper- and West Virginia Press Association-generated news articles, editorials, sports, and features.
 These items are available for sharing and publication by other member newspapers.
 Members must be logged in to access Copy Desk items.
 Don’t have a login?
 Register now.

-Dorothy Abernathy, The Associated Press bureau chief for West Virginia and Virginia, shares the 10 things you need to know Thursday Dec.
-5, 2013.
+Dorothy Abernathy, The Associated Press bureau chief for West Virginia and Virginia, shares the 10 things you need to know Monday, Dec.
+8, 2013.
 Look for full stories on these late-breaking news items, upcoming events and stories in West Virginia newspapers: 1.
-NORTHERN PLAINS FACE ARCTIC BLAST A cold snap[Read More…]
+SOUTH AFRICA’S EXTENDED FAREWELL TO MANDELA As world[Read More…]

-The Associated Press shares 10 things to know for Wednesday, Dec.
-4
+The Associated Press shares 10 things to take away from the past week

 Subscribe to Our Newsletter